isomerpages/nlb-reference/_launch-running-the-business/Launch and Stay on Course/Creating a strong team culture.md

 ---
 title: Creating a strong team culture
 permalink: /launch/running-business/launch-stay-on-course/strong-team-culture/
-description: "Strong team culture can reduce conflict and encourage valuable contributions from all team members.
-It fosters efficient collaboration and open communication, resulting in a positive and engaging workplace, and in turn drive performance.  "
+description: Strong team culture can reduce conflict and encourage valuable contributions from all team members.
+It fosters efficient collaboration and open communication, resulting in a positive and engaging workplace, and in turn drive performance.
 third_nav_title: Launch & Stay on Course
+variant: markdown
 ---
 # Creating a strong team culture